Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Introduction

-\textbf{Contributions.} Our key insight is that these challenges arise since existing approaches rely on ahead-of-time verification.
-In this paper, we propose an approach to safe reinforcement learning that ensures safety \emph{online}.
-Our approach is based on the concept of shielding, where we occasionally override the learned policy with a backup policy to ensure safety.
-However, in contrast to previous approaches, our algorithm computes whether to use the learned policy or a backup policy on-the-fly.
-Intuitively, it maintains the invariant that the backup policy can always recover the system---in particular, it only uses the learned policy if it can prove that doing so maintains this invariant.
+One approach to guaranteeing safety is to rely on ahead-of-time verification---i.e., prove ahead-of-time that the learned policy is safe, and then deploy the learned policy on the robot~\cite{bastani2018verifiable,ivanov2019verisig}.
+A related approach, called \emph{shielding}, is to synthesize a backup policy and prove that it is safe, and then use the backup policy to override the learned policy as needed to guarantee safety~\cite{perkins2002lypaunov,gillula2012guaranteed,akametalu2014reachability,chow2018lyapunov,alshiekh2018safe,zhu2019inductive}.
+However these approaches can be computationally intractable for high-dimensional state spaces.
+This can be a major problem for robots operating in open world environments---in particular, to handle novel environments, we must encode the environment in the state, which can quickly increase the dimension of the state space.

-Our approach assumes given a \emph{safe policy}, which ensures safety, but is only applicable on a restricted portion of the state space.
-A typical choice for the safe policy is a linear quadratic regular (LQR) synthesized to stabilize the robot near some fixed point.
-For example, for a walking robot, it may stabilize the robot near an upright, standing position, and for a quadcopter, it may stabilize the quadcopter near a hovering position with zero velocity.
+An alternative approach to safe reinforcement learning is to verify safety on-the-fly.
+One recently proposed approach in this direction is \emph{model predictive safety certification (MPSC)}~\cite{wabersich2018linear,wabersich2019probabilistic}.
+This approach ensures recursive feasibility by using a model predictive controller (MPC) to ensure that the next state visited by the learned policy.
+If the MPC for the next state is feasible, then it uses the learned policy.
+Otherwise, it switches to using the MPC on the current state.
+Either way, the MPC is guaranteed to be feasible for the next state visited, so the overall controller is recursively feasible.
+However, these approaches have focused on linear dynamical systems where constrained MPC is computationally tractable.

-Then, our algorithm learns a \emph{recovery policy} that tries to bring the system to a state where the safe policy is applicable.
-For example, consider a walking robot, and a learned policy that makes the robot run.
-The recovery policy may slow down the robot, bringing it close to a standing position where the safe policy can be applied.
-In summary, the backup policy consists of using the recovery policy until it is close to a standing position, and then using the safe policy.
+We propose an approach that verifies safety on-the-fly that generalizes to deterministic nonlinear dynamical systems.
+Our approach, which we call \emph{model predictive shielding (MPS)}, is based on the concept of shielding.
+In contrast to ahead-of-time verification, our algorithm chooses whether to use the learned policy or the backup policy on-the-fly.
+At a high level, MPS maintains the invariant that the backup policy can always recover the robot, and only uses the learned policy if it can prove that doing so maintains this invariant.
+It checks whether this invariant holds on-the-fly by simulating the dynamics.
+Intuitively, checking the invariant for just the current state is far more efficient than verifying ahead-of-time that safety holds for all initial states.
+While our approach incurs runtime overhead during computation of the policy, each computation is efficient.
+In contrast, ahead-of-time verification can take exponential time; even though this computation is offline, it can be infeasible for problems of interest.